hemilshah99316/hemilshah99316/README.md

-Here's your profile with spelling and grammatical corrections, along with some attractive icons added:

----

 # Hello Friends 👋

 My name is **Hemil Shah** and I have pursued my **Master's in Computer Science** from Syracuse University with over **3 years of experience** leveraging data to support businesses in automated and strategic decision-making.
 I have extensive expertise in **Data Analytics**, **Machine Learning**, **Data Science**, **Data Visualization**, **Financial Modeling**, and **Data Engineering**.